The point philosophy

 Conventional medicine is a disease-oriented and symptom based approach to care.
-Conventional medicine is excellent at addressing acute and urgent medical conditions like heart attacks, broken bones and ligaments, congenital deformities, physical trauma and acute illness.
+Conventional medicine is excellent at addressing acute and urgent medical conditions like heart attacks/strokes, broken bones and ligaments, physical trauma and acute illness.
 Traditionally, a medical doctor prescribes medication to treat a chronic disease such as high blood pressure, diabetes, depression, elevated cholesterol, and thyroid dysfunction.
 The conventional approach to healthcare is not always sufficient for dealing with chronic disease and typically does not get to the root cause of why the disease is occurring.
-Conventional medicine typically follows an algorithm for disease and takes a one size fits all approach to care.
 We will always have a need for conventional medicine, however, this model of care is failing in the treatment and prevention of chronic disease that impacts over 130 million Americans.

 Functional medicine seeks to find the root cause of disease, with the objective of eliminating not only the symptom, but also the underlying problem.
 The approach is patient-centered and looks at the whole person instead of focusing on an isolated list of symptoms.
 Typically, a Functional medicine doctor will spend more time with patients as the provider takes a thorough history and pays special attention to genetic, environmental, and lifestyle factors that could be influencing health.
 The latest research shows that our bodies are a complicated network of systems that are far more intertwined than previously understood.
 Understanding these relationships on a very deep level allows a functional medicine doctor to see more clearly into the function or dysfunction of the body.
 This doctor/patient relationship takes time but can lead to solving the underlying problem in the body and not merely masking the current symptoms with medication.